 Welcome to my first ever Tutorial Tuesday!!
 Yaaaaaay!
 I used to have Turkey Tuesday… but now that we don’t live near the WTG anymore *sadness* I needed something else to fill the spot.

-I decided since I don’t really make felt food for Etsy anymore (and I am trying to get rid of what stock I DO have…) I might as well just do a tutorials for free of the items I know how to make, as well as make items I haven’t tried before in order to spread the love of felt food and DIYing stuff.
+I decided since I don’t really make felt food for Etsy anymore (and I am trying to get rid of what stock I DO have…) I might as well just do free felt food tutorials the items I know how to make, as well as make items I haven’t tried before in order to spread the love of felt food and DIYing stuff.
 So here goes!

 I used to make lots of felt food and felt (heh) that I was pretty good at it.
 Felt Banana‘s were one of my absolute favorite things to make, because despite my allergy to Banana’s in real life… I absolutely love the smell, and taste of them.
 So Felt Banana‘s were an easy love right off the bat, that and they came out so cute on my first go!